mickeytheq/ZoopDocs/docs/exportimport/ExportImport.md

 | File to import | The target file to import |

 Clicking OK will execute the import and show the .
 You can see exactly what is being updated in the [progress dialog](../shared/progressdialog/ProgressDialog.md).

+## Instructions

+All [instructions](../shared/instructions/Instructions.md) will be ignored when using this tool.